France names new cabinet with surprises at justice and interior ministries

 Who is out?

-Muriel Penicaud, up until now the Work Minister has been replaced by Elisabeth Borne, the former Environment Minister who will be in charge of pushing through tough pension reforms.
+Muriel Penicaud, up until now the work minister has been replaced by Elisabeth Borne, the former environment minister who will be in charge of pushing through tough pension reforms.

-Christophe Castaner is out after his fallout with the police who accused him of not supporting them over allegations of racism.
+Christophe Castaner, the former interior minister has been dropped after his fallout with the police who accused him of not supporting them over allegations of racism.

-Nicole Belloubet, up until now the Justice Minister leaves a troubled ministry facing multiple challenges, including accusations it let government meddle in its affairs.
+Nicole Belloubet, up until now the justice minister leaves a troubled ministry facing multiple challenges, including accusations it let government meddle in its affairs.

 Sibeth Ndiaye, up until now the government spokesperson, Ndiaye said she preferred to leave her role due to personal and family reasons.

-In total, the new line-up includes 16 ministers and 14 secretaries.
+In total, the new line-up includes 16 ministers and 14 deputy ministers.

 They are slated to meet on Tuesday for their first cabinet meeting and Act 3 of Macron's new government.